avenix/WDK/README.md

 > 'Index in position 1 exceeds array bounds (must not exceed XXX).'

-> 'Error. class not defined'

- The *ClassesMap* triggers this error when it is requested to map a string of an invalid label.
-This error might be due to a file in the  *./data/labeling/* directory containing an invalid class name.
- This error can also occur when doing changes to the *annotations/labels.txt* file without clearing the *ClassesMap* variable from Matlab's path.

  > 'Warning - FeatureSelector - every segment has same value.
 Feature selection might fail';

  The current version of the *FeatureSelector* uses the mRMR algorithm to select the most relevant features.
 The mRMR algorithm will fail if every feature vector contains the same value for a particular feature.